ika-roa/Day_39_40_ApiCapstone/README.md

 #Project idea

+- set up .csv file with places to observe and weather criteria
+- Create UI for this app
+  - with menu
+  - add / modify / delete places in .csv file
+  - change weather criteria in .csv file
+  - select time span for weather observations
-- Use weather API to get weather in the next few days for selected places
+- Use weather API to get weather in the next few days / weeks for selected places
-- set up google spreadsheet with places to observe and weather criteria
 - check if and when weather in observed places is better than criteria
+- give travel recommendations / show overview in app